 + Minority interest) – Cash and cash equivalents

 Sometimes the acquired company may also have certain associate companies whose value might also have to be subtracted to obtain the Firm Value.
 Also, if there are unfunded pension liabilities on the acquired company’s balance sheet, they have to be added.

 Similarly, Enterprise Value Formula also includes other components such as employee stock options, abandonment provisions, environmental provisions and so on, because they also reflect claims on the company.

 Many times, the value of minority interest and that of preferred equity are not material or are equal to zero for the company.
 This is because they are simply absent.
 In that case, the above Enterprise Value Formula takes the following simpler form:

 Enterprise Value Formula= Market Capitalization + Market value of debt – Cash and cash equivalents

-Looking at the above Enterprise Value Formula it can be understood that Enterprise Value is in fact obtained by the refinement of the Market Capitalization.
+Looking at the above Enterprise Value Formula it can be understood that Firm Value is in fact obtained by the refinement of the Market Capitalization.

 Market capitalization is simply the share price of the stock of the company multiplied by the total number of shares outstanding.
 On the other hand, EV has those additional terms shown above which result in a figure which can serve the purpose of an investor more fruitfully.

 Learn more about “Enterprise Value vs Market Capitalization”

 Enterprise Value Calculation

 The major terms used in Enterprise Value Calculation of a company are Market Capitalization, preferred equity, debt, Cash and cash equivalents and Minority interest.
 So let’s try to understand these terms in a bit of detail with examples

 Step #1 – Enterprise Value Calculation – Market Capitalization: